Putin's Syria victory lap is likely premature — here's why

 "It's an over-simplification when people say the war is ending," said Haid Haid, a consulting research fellow at London's Chatham House think tank.
 "This conflict will most likely go on for some time."

-Assad has been fighting a patchwork rebel forces since 2011 — a conflict that hyper-violent Islamic State entered three years later.
+Assad has been fighting a patchwork rebel force since 2011 — a conflict that the hyper-violent Islamic State entered three years later.

 His regime was losing ground until Russia joined the fray in 2015, launching what many say has been an indiscriminate bombing campaign that turned the tide in Assad's favor.

-An estimated 400,000 people have died in the conflict and another 11 million are displaced from their homes.
-During the battle for Aleppo, perhaps the war's most notorious choke-point, United Nations investigators found that all sides were guilty of war crimes.
+An estimated 400,000 people have died in the conflict and 11 million have been displaced from their homes.
+During the battle for Aleppo, perhaps the war's most notorious chokepoint, United Nations investigators found that all sides were guilty of war crimes.

 For its part, the Assad's regime has been accused of chemical attacks on its own people, laying sieges that cut off civilians from essential supplies, and torturing or arbitrarily killing thousands of prison inmates.